 MATH 104 Advanced Business Mathematics.
 This course is designed to provide the student with a good understanding of proper problem-solving techniques; simplifying algebraic expressions; solving first-degree equations; the properties of lines, graphs and functions; modeling and analysis of functions; and solving finance problems.
 The TI-83 Plus graphing calculator is used throughout the course.
 Prerequisite: Admission to the Adult Learning Team or Online Program.
-3 semester hours.
+3 semester credit hours.

 MATH 105 Finite Mathematics.
 A survey of algebra, functions, graphs, and linear equations as applied to problems in economics and business.
 Topics include mathematics of finance, linear, polynomial, exponential, and logarithmic functions.
 Credit will not be granted for both MATH 105 or MATH 110.
-Each semester.
-Prerequisite: Placement exam or a "C" or better in MATH 095.
-3 semester hours.
+Prerequisite: Placement exam or at least a "C" or better in MATH 095.
+3 semester credit hours.
+Typically offered: Fall, Spring, and Summer Terms.

 MATH 108 Quantitative Reasoning.
 Develops conceptual understanding and computational skills in unit analysis, uses of percentages, and dealing with quantities and their magnitudes.
 Includes formulas of finance for simple interest, compound interest and loan payments; functions and their graphs; linear equations; exponential growth and decay; principles of counting; fundamentals of probability; and estimation and approximation techniques to judge the reasonableness of answers.
 Also includes representing and analyzing data using statistical tools such as histograms; measures of central tendency; variance and standard deviation; linear regression and scatter plots; normal distributions; and margin of error and confidence intervals.
-Each Semester.
 IAI M1 904.
-Prerequisite: Placement exam or a "C" or better in MATH 095.
-3 semester hours.
+Prerequisite: Placement exam or at least a "C" or better in MATH 095.
+3 semester credit hours.
+Typically offered: Fall and Spring Terms.

 MATH 110 College Algebra.
-Topics include equations, inequalities, functions, graphs, polynomial and rational functions, exponential & logarithmic functions, equations, and systems of equations and inequalities.
+Topics include equations, inequalities, functions, graphs, polynomial and rational functions, exponential and logarithmic functions, equations, and systems of equations and inequalities.
 Credit will not be granted for both MATH 105 and MATH 110.
-Each semester.
-Prerequisite: Placement exam or a "C" or better in MATH 095.
-3 semester hours.
+Prerequisite: Placement exam or at least a "C" or better in MATH 095.
+3 semester credit hours.
+Typically offered: Fall, Spring, and Summer Terms.

 MATH 111 College Trigonometry.
 General study of the trigonometric functions and their graphs, trig identities, and equations, inverse trig functions, applications of trigonometry, vectors, polar coordinates, and parametric equations.
-Each semester.
 IAI MTM 901.
-Prerequisite: Placement exam or a "C" or better in MATH 105 or MATH 110.
-3 semester hours.
-3 semester hours.
-Typically offered Fall and Summer Terms.
+Prerequisite: Placement exam or at least a "C" or better in MATH 105 or MATH 110.
+3 semester credit hours.
+Typically offered: Fall and Spring Terms.

 MATH 112 Mathematics for Elementary Teachers I. This course explores the mathematical content of elementary school mathematics from the perspective of future elementary school teachers.
 Topics include mathematical thinking, problem solving, sets, representations of functions, numeration, standard and non-standard arithmetic algorithms, mental arithmetic and estimation, number theory, integers, fractions and rational numbers, decimals, and real numbers.
 Graphing calculators and manipulatives are used throughout the course.
 This course is required for elementary education majors.
-Fall and Spring.
 Prerequisite: "C" or better in MATH 095 or placement exam..
 Natural Sciences core elective.
-4 semester hours.
-Math Comp Sci Core Elect.
+4 semester credit hours.
+Math Computer Science Core Elective.
+Typically offered: Fall Term.

 MATH 115 Business Calculus.
 A survey of mathematical techniques used in the managerial, social and life sciences.
 Topics include systems of linear equations and matrices, linear programming, differential calculus, and applications of the derivative.
-Each semester.
 Prerequisite: "C" or better in MATH 110 or MATH 105, or placement exam.
-3 semester hours.
-Math Comp Sci Core Elect.
+3 semester credit hours.
+Math Computer Science Core Elective.
+Typically offered: Fall, Spring, and Summer Terms.

 MATH 150 Introduction to Statistics.
 Basic course in statistical techniques which includes measures of central tendency, probability, sampling, estimation and hypothesis testing.
 For non-business majors.
-Each semester.
 IAI M1 902.
 Prerequisite: "C" or better in MATH 105 or MATH 110.
-3 semester hours.
+3 semester credit hours.
+Typically offered: Fall, Spring, and Summer Terms.